Solve/Next

 Arrival—a city tour by bicycle (methodological, not tourist)

 Arrival in Amsterdam.
 The opening session is a structured bicycle tour of the city’s mobility infrastructure—not as sightseeing but as fieldwork.
 Participants observe the assumptions embedded in every design decision before any framework has been introduced.
-Dinner with the programme partners follows.
+Dinner with the program partners follows.

 Opening TourMobility ObservationPartner Dinner